2023 Call for Proposals

 Please check with your institution if you are unsure.

-All presenters are required to register for the annual meeting and should be registered at least one week prior to the start of the annual meeting.
+All presenters are required to register for the Annual Meeting and should be registered at least two weeks prior to the start of the event.

 A. All Thematic and Featured Session Rooms will be equipped with an LCD Projector Support Package which includes projection screen and projection table with electrical connections as well as an LCD projector.
 It does not include computer or Apple connections.
 All Thematic and Featured Session Rooms will have access to WiFi.
 If additional audiovisual equipment is needed, ATE will provide the name of an agency that can be contacted for individual presentation arrangements.